drand/website/docs/docs/security-model.md

    Consequence: The attacker in such position is able to aggregate the final beacon of the current round before any other drand nodes.
-However, the advantage should be at most half of the RTT of the slowest link between the honest drand nodes.
-Drand end users should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.
+However, the advantage should be at most half of the RTT of the slowest link between the honest drand nodes. drand end users should be using the round number as a marker and not the time accuracy which may not be granular enough for some applications.

 2. Active Adversary Scenario